MicrosoftDocs/Contribute/Contribute/validation-reference/ms-prod-or-service-missing.md

 Either `ms.prod` or `ms.service` is required, and they can't both be present: `ms.prod` is used for on-premises products; `ms.service` is used for cloud services.
 Determine which is appropriate for your article, verify that the value is correct, and remove the other field.

 Valid values can be found on [this Microsoft-internal site](https://docsmetadatatool.azurewebsites.net/allowlists).
+To request new values, follow [this process](https://review.docs.microsoft.com/en-us/help/contribute/metadata-changes?branch=master).

 <!--make sure to add this file to your includes folder and verify the path-->
 [!INCLUDE [validation-reference-help](includes/validation-reference-help.md)]